 - If you want a “perfect-looking” crostata, place the fully assembled crostata back into the fridge for at least 20 minutes before baking (and even up to 6 hours).
 This will make sure the edges of the lattice top stay “clean” while baking.
 I baked my crostata immediately after assembling and while it doesn’t have perfectly “clean-cut” edges, it’s still pretty.
 You decide based on your schedule and desired look.

 - Do not be tempted to add more than the amount of jam called for.
 You can add 1 cup for a slightly less jammy crostata, or 1 1/2 cups for a little more fruit flavor in every bite.
 But adding 2 cups or more jam can result in the jam bubbling up and out of the tart like hot lava as it bakes (believe me, I’ve done it before).

 - Don’t be tempted to skip using the lemon zest in the pasta frolla.
-This is part of what gives it that authentic Italian taste that’s so good.
-I mean, the dough is delicious without it, but it won’t be a real crostata without that zest.
+This is part of what gives crostata its authentic Italian taste (it’s so good).
+The dough is delicious without the zest, but it won’t be a real Italian tart without it.

 - If the dough gets too soft as you’re rolling it out, pop it back into the fridge for 20 minutes or so to help firm it back up, and then continue.

 - Don’t be afraid to use extra flour on the work surface and the rolling pin as needed to help keep the pastry from sticking as you roll.